 This blog is part of a new series on Venezuela and Humanitarian Assistance.
 In this blog, we aim to explore how COVID-19 is impacting access to food and healthcare in Venezuela through pictures collected by local Premise users.

 Similarly, the case of a chronic failing healthcare system has been made through multiple studies published by international aid and humanitarian organizations.
 In 2019, The Harvard International Review published an article stating that the development of the crisis has created shortages in medical equipment, medicines and vaccines.
-As of May 30, 2020, Venezuela had 1,370 official confirmed cases of COVID-19, according to Johns Hopkins University Coronavirus Resource Center.
-However, the real number could be higher, potentially due to a lack of reporting from the government and lack of testing services and general healthcare coverage, preventing a fully realized picture of how the coronavirus is affecting the population.
+As of May 30, 2020, Venezuela had 1,370 official confirmed cases of COVID-19, according to Johns Hopkins University Coronavirus Resource Center; however, the real number could be higher, potentially due to a lack of reporting from the government and lack of testing services and general healthcare coverage, preventing a fully realized picture of how the coronavirus is affecting the population.

 Premise’s technology allows us to crowdsource pictures from targeted regions to understand in real time what specific locations such as hospitals, clinics, pharmacies, street markets, grocery stores and restaurants look like during the COVID-19 pandemic.

 Using pictures and locations, as well as key responses from our users as a proxy to identify access to healthcare, we looked into pictures from Caracas and Miranda and compared them to locations outside of the capital.
-We found that overall, there seems to be long waiting times (due to lines outside of the locations or users reporting the waiting time for services for more than one hour).
+We found that, overall, there seems to be long waiting times (due to lines outside of the locations or users reporting the waiting time for services of more than one hour).
 We also learned that there appears to be a gap in healthcare access depending on where the location is.

 Busy pharmacies with long lines are potentially due to social distancing policies in Caracas and Miranda (metropolitan area).